-Carbon monoxide connects to red blood cells, robbing your body of the oxygen it needs to live.
-It combines with these cells more than 200 times more smoothly than oxygen, resulting in a condition known as carboxyhemoglobin saturation.
+Carbon monoxide connects with red blood cells, robbing your body of the oxygen it needs to thrive.
+It combines with these cells more than 200 times more effortlessly than oxygen, resulting in a condition known as carboxyhemoglobin saturation.

-Carbon monoxide, instead of oxygen, then gets taken to the critical organs by the bloodstream.
-In short, carbon monoxide deprives your body of oxygen.
+Carbon monoxide, instead of oxygen, then gets brought to the critical organs by the bloodstream.
+To put it simply, carbon monoxide robs your body of oxygen.
 Organs require oxygen; without it, they begin to suffocate.

 Your body takes a long time to get rid of carbon monoxide; however, it can be drawn in much faster.